|Home --> Glurge Gallery|

 Toddler found safe in a cooler 4 days after a tornado explains a man with wings put him there.

-Mother leaves touching for the child she died shielding during an earthquake.
+Mother leaves touching text message for the child she died shielding during an earthquake.

 Mother reveals in posthumous letter to son that she'd had only one eye because she'd donated the other to him.